LLNL/zfp/docs/source/arrays.rst

 .. cpp:function:: array::header array::get_header() const

-  Return a short :ref:`header <header>` describing the scalar type, dimensions, and rate associated with the array.
+  Return a short fixed-length :ref:`header <header>` describing the scalar type, dimensions, and rate associated with the array.
-  A :cpp:class:`array::header::exception` is thrown if the header cannot describe the array.
+  An :cpp:class:`array::header::exception` is thrown if the header cannot describe the array.

 .. _array_factory: